-- Several industrial erven will become available in the near future in Carletonville Extension 14.
-These erven offer opportunities for small to large enterprises to establish. - Supportive land uses are required at the proposed new taxi rank, most notably some retail activities and a public garage. - The proposed new mixed business and industrial development next to the taxi rank will fulfill the need for commercial space and will have the opportunity to develop into a logistics node for the sub-region.
-The existing railway should be branched to provide better access, or a loading facility must be constructed with access to all businesses in the development. - Numerous opportunities will arise upon the successful implementation of the Bioenergy Park and the Solar Farm Cluster including amongst others manufacturing agri-business and renewable energy.
+- Several industrial erven are available in Carletonville Extension 6.
+These erven offer opportunities for small to large enterprises to establish. - Supportive land uses are required at the proposed new taxi rank, most notably some retail activities and a public garage. - Numerous opportunities will arise upon the successful implementation of the Circular Economy Zone including amongst others manufacturing agri-business and renewable energy.